-I currently offer classes and some retreats for girls in fourth through eighth grades.
-Each session of classes is designed to address the specific physical, emotional, and social issues facing girls at that age.
+I currently offer classes, workshops and retreats for girls in 4th through 8th grades.
+Each session of classes is designed to address the specific physical, emotional, and social issues facing students at that age.

-How many girls are in a class session?
+How many students are in a class session?

-How can my daughter participate in your classes?
+How can my child participate in your classes?